multiversx/mx-sdk-dapp/README.md

   hasActiveTransactions: boolean - the user has at least 1 active transactions in one of the states described below;
   pending: boolean - at least one transaction is pending;
   timedOut: boolean = there are no pending transactions and at least one has timed out;
-  failed: boolean - there are no pending and no timedOut transactions and at least one has failed;
+  fail: boolean - there are no pending and no timedOut transactions and at least one has failed;
-  successful: boolean - there are no pending, failed or timedOut transactions;
+  success: boolean - there are no pending, failed or timedOut transactions;
   completed: boolean - all transactions are successful and all smart contract calls have been processed successfully;
 }
 ```